reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 \end{align*}
 $$

+### R-Ladies is a priority project for R Consortium
+In March 2018, the R Consortium announced that R-Ladies is a [top level project](https://www.r-consortium.org/announcement/2018/03/27/r-consortium-welcomes-r-ladies-as-a-top-level-project).
+This provides R-Ladies with a longer term budget cycle (3 years instead of 1 year) to support their community.
+R-Ladies will also have a voting seat on the [Infrastructure Steering Committee](https://www.r-consortium.org/about/isc-charter) of R Consortium.

+### R Open Source Initiative
+The annual [rstudio::conf] is scheduled for January 17-19, 2019 in Austin, Texas.
+On Saturday, January 19, there is a [tidyverse dev day](https://www.eventbrite.com/e/tidyverse-developer-day-tickets-1617065687):
+>The broad goal of this event is to nurture regular contributors to the tidyverse by having a day where we can work together on anything ranging from submitting your first pull request, to working on a package.

+### R Forwards Taskforce
+The [R Forwards](https://forwards.github.io) task force was set up by the [R Foundation](https://www.r-project.org/foundation/) in December 2015 to address the underrepresentation of women and rebranded in January 2017 to accommodate more under-represented groups such as LGBT, minority ethnic groups, and people with disabilities in the R community.

 ### Scope
 R is used for statistical analysis and has about 10K CRAN packages.
 Python has the ability to be deployed at scale and the Python Package Index ([PyPI](https://en.wikipedia.org/wiki/Python_Package_Index)) offers over 100K libraries.
 The fact that R is statistically based with a specific focus makes it easier to manage.
 As an analogy, it is much easier to know neighbors and shopkeepers in a small town than in a large city.